metaory/github-repo-cards/README.md

 ## Comparison with Similar Tools

-> [!IMPORTANT]
-> **Why choose Repo Card Generator?**
-> No servers.
-No manual steps.
-No ugly cards.
-Just beautiful, automated, and fully customizable repo cards—committed directly to your repo.

-> [!IMPORTANT]
-> **Repo Card Generator** stands out by generating and delivering the card images directly to your repository—automatically committing them for you.
-Most alternatives require you to rely on a third-party server or perform manual steps.
+**Repo Card Generator** is a modern, minimal, and fully customizable solution for generating and committing static PNG repo cards directly to your repository—no servers, no manual steps, no third-party dependencies, and no outdated visuals.

 ### Key Differences